As a father, you have a lot to offer your children.

 Your involvement in your child’s life can help them to thrive socially, scholastically, and professionally.

-Texas law recognizes that children benefit from a strong paternal relationship, and gives dads rights to raise their children.
+Texas law recognizes that children benefit from a strong parent-child relationship and gives dads the right to raise their children.

 In Texas, fathers have rights regarding the care and upbringing of their children.
 Though Texas law recognizes a dad’s rights, the father must still assert these rights if he is to benefit from having them at all.